rricharz/Tek4010/README.md

 this will kill the PiDP-11 simh emulator right away.
 First run down your historical operating system and simh properly, before detaching the terminal emulator!

+**Options of the command tek4010**

+Call the command tek4010 using the following syntax:

+	tek4010 [options of 4010] command [options of command]

+"command" is a mandatory command to be run by tek4010, such as telnet, rsh or cat.

+tek4010 has the following options:

+	-noexit		do not close window after completion of "command"

+	-raw		do not execute an automatic CR (carriage return) after a LF (line feed).

+	-tab1		execute a blank	instead of a tab to the next 8-character column

+	-b9600, -b4800, -b2400, -b1200, -b600, -b300
+			Emulate a baud rate.
+Without one of these arguments, the baud rate is 19200 baud.
+The original Tektronix 4010 had a maximal baud rate of 9600 baud.
+With the small baud rates you can emulate 1970s style modem performance.
+Early modems had a baud rate of 300.

 **Reporting problems**

 As this software is still in beta test, there will be problems.
 I just do not have enough